 also eradicate any need for sending the parts to complex assembly lines to be finished.
 In the aforementioned Aurora 3D printed aircraft, the ability to replace traditionally assembled parts into singular parts paves the way for intricate and complex design which improves performance significantly.
 Aurora’s jet benefits from this approach by 3D printing the fuel tank.
 The fuel tank now has 3D printed tubing, mounts that connect to the filter and fuel pump, and small clamps to attach the fuel lines all in a single 3D printed part instead of being manufactured individually and assembled later.
 This design had the additional benefit of accurately handling the center of gravity, a crucial parameter for blended wing aircraft.

 Let’s examine the usual amount of wastage when using the subtractive method of manufacturing in the aviation industry.
 To make titanium aircraft components weighing about 300 pounds, the process is initiated with a 6000 pounds block of titanium.
 The block is then cut down and shaped into the required, precise form.
 This requires several gallons of coolant and about 5700 pounds of titanium chips that need to be recycled.
 Other processes have a similar wastage ratio.
 Fuel accounts for 30-50% of an aircraft’s operating cost.
 International Aviation Transport Authority (IATA) made a speculation in 2018 that aviation fuel costs will keep constantly increasing for the next decade.
 Higher fuel costs mean higher ticket pricing and vice versa.
 Fortunately, additive manufacturing is inherently much more efficient.
 Autodesk, one of the leading CAD software developers, did a proof of concept for an Airbus seat.
 Using traditional casting and 3D printing processes, a prototype seat for the economy class was created.
 This seat was 56% lighter than its current counterpart.
-If we look at the fuel consumed by an Airbus A380, replacing the currents seats with these will mean saving 63 tons of fuel per annum, which would mean 190.1 tons of fewer carbon emissions.
+If we look at the fuel consumed by an Airbus A380, replacing the current seats with these will mean saving 63 tons of fuel per annum, which would mean 190.1 tons of fewer carbon emissions.
 This would be equal to taking 120,000 cars off the roads for an entire year.
 This is how 3D printing can make a significant difference.
 Another aircraft that is in development, which also exhibits the sustainable factor, is the joint venture of Airbus and Local Motors Industries (LMI) from San Francisco.
 Titled Neorizon, the project includes manufacturing a ‘micro-factory that would hold the capability to build transportation vehicles like drones and automated cars using additive manufacturing.
 LMI already has experience in the area, with their self-driving shuttle named ‘Olli’, which was manufactured using 100% 3D printed parts.
 Neorizon is the next step for LMI.
-In the current model, cars and other vehicles are manufactured in specialised factories and then shipped to consumers.
+In the current model, cars and other vehicles are manufactured in specialized factories and then shipped to consumers.
 The idea of Neorizon is to shed this process and have micro-factories that would be erected where the actual demand is.
 These factories would then manufacture vehicles according to the actual demand, making the model more eco-friendly and sustainable than the traditional one.
 According to Toyota, the average car has about 30,000 parts, which requires a huge supply network.
 3D printing has the potential to change all of this, making it possible to spot-print parts for vehicles on demand, thus bypassing both the logistical supply problem and the problem of over-or under-stocking inventory.

 Owing to its obvious benefits, additive manufacturing is an area in which all aviation companies are willing to invest big.
 Aerospace constitutes up to 20% of the market share of additive printing and is growing rapidly.
 Major companies which are experimenting heavily with 3D printing, include: